Knowing your buyer

 Limits on buyers

-For each of your listings, you can manage bidders and buyers to limit or block who may bid on or purchase your items.
-You can create your own list of eBay members who will no longer be permitted to bid on or buy any of your items.
-Before blocking a buyer, we recommend that you email him or her and clearly state why you will not accept bids or Buy It Now purchases from him or her in the future.
+For each of your listings, you can limit or block who can bid on or purchase your items.
+You can create your own list of eBay members who aren't allowed to bid on or buy your items.
+Before blocking a buyer, we recommend that you send an email explaining why you won't accept bids or Buy It Now purchases from them in the future.

 You can also select buyer requirements for your listings by going to the Seller Preferences section in My eBay.
-These requirements are based on characteristics, such as buyers who are registered in countries where you don’t ship, rather than specific user IDs.
+These requirements are based on characteristics, such as buyers who are registered in countries you don't ship to, rather than specific user IDs.